Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Inference About Trial-Level Surrogacy of the Estimated Surrogate Index

-where $\Hat{\boldsymbol{\theta}}^{g_N}_N := \Hat{\Psi}^{g_N}(P_N)$.
-However, the sandwich estimator may not perform well in small samples.
-Luckily, the bootstrap is valid by Theorem \ref{theorem:bootstrap-for-data-adaptive-estimands} and corresponding confidence intervals may behave better in small samples.
-Because the number of independent trials $N$ tends to be small in practice, the multinomial bootstrap will lead to a very discrete bootstrap distribution.
-We expect this to negatively influence finite-sample performance.
-Therefore, we opt for the Bayesian bootstrap instead \parencite{rubin1981bayesian}, which is a multiplier bootstrap with the weights $W$ independently sampled from a unit exponential distribution.
+We can alternatively construct confidence intervals using the bootstrap, which is valid by Theorem \ref{theorem:bootstrap-for-data-adaptive-estimands}.
+Because the number of independent trials $N$ is often small in practice, the multinomial bootstrap yields a highly discrete bootstrap distribution, which may harm finite-sample performance.
+We therefore use the Bayesian bootstrap \parencite{rubin1981bayesian}, a multiplier bootstrap in which the weights $W$ are sampled independently from a unit exponential distribution.
+In the simulations and data application, bootstrap confidence intervals are constructed using the bias-corrected and accelerated (BCa) method \parencite{efron1987better}.